30+ Years' Experience. Nationally Recognized Defense.

 A regular guest analyst on local radio and television stations, Brad now provides exclusive television commentary for FOX television’s Boston affiliate regarding cases of local, regional, and national importance.
 A repeat Massachusetts Super Lawyer, Brad was selected in 2004, 2006 – 2007 and 2014 – 2015.
 Brad has also been recognized as a New England Super Lawyer.
 He received top ratings from Martindale Hubbell (“AV”) and AVVO (“Superb”) and was voted a National Top 100 Trial Lawyer.
 Brad was recently recognized as one of Massachusetts’ Top 10 by The National Academy of Criminal Defense Attorneys.

-A former Harvard Football Player, with four adult children, all of whom were accomplished high school athletes and three of whom participated in sports at the inter-collegiate level, Brad is well-versed in MIAA rules and regulations, as well as governing codes of discipline of high school and collegiate athletics.
+A former Harvard Football Player, with four adult children, all of whom were accomplished high school athletes, three of whom also participated in varsity sports at the inter-collegiate level, Brad is well-versed in MIAA rules and regulations, as well as governing codes of discipline of high school and collegiate athletics.
 He remains active in his local community.